Kei-jan/Kei-jan/README.md

 My clinical tasks are mainly focused on *cross-modal cardiac image analysis and segmentation*.
 The technical solutions I used to accomplish these tasks mainly used *domain generalization and causal representation*.

-Apart from the basic courses, my undergraduate studies focused on *human motion analysis and pose estimation*.

-I am also interested in *brain-computer interface* and *cross-modal generation*.

 * Personal website: [kei-jan.github.io](kei-jan.github.io)

 ***